Skip to content

 • BaseTrainer.fit(model, X, y, **kwargs) drives epochs, batching, shuffling, and validation.

-• Hybrid trainers combine gradient descent with ordinary least squares rule consequent updates, delivering fast convergence on regression tasks.
+• Hybrid trainers combine gradient descent with ordinary least squares rule consequent updates, delivering fast convergence on regression tasks (not supported by the classifier).

 • Adam, RMSProp, and SGD offer familiar gradient-based alternatives.

-• PSO provides a population-based search when gradient information is noisy.
+• PSO provides a population-based search over both consequent and membership parameters when gradient information is noisy.

 • Trainers expose hooks for learning rate, epochs, batch size, shuffle, and optional loss overrides.